Editor's Note — This article was originally reported and published in 2014 and has been updated and reformatted in 2019.

 Since 1989, the Dallas County Historical Foundation has run a museum on the sixth and seventh floors of the building, telling the story of JFK's life, his assassination and legacy.

-Up to 350,000 visitors now come through the doors of The Sixth Floor Museum at Dealey Plaza each year.
+Hundreds of thousands of visitors now come through the doors of The Sixth Floor Museum at Dealey Plaza each year.

 "As a history museum, we present the past and the Kennedy legacy," says Mack.
 "The facts don't change but the importance people place on them over time does."

 November 2019 marks the 56th anniversary since the assassination, but conspiracy theories still thrive.

 "If it was an open and shut case, there wouldn't be the intrigue there is today -- a lot of people dedicate their whole lives to studying it," said Freda Dillard, owner of DFW Historical Tours in Dallas, in 2014.